-Source (required if based on other people's work): https://github.com/paullinuxthemer/Telinkrin-Gradient
+Source (link to git-repo or to original if based on someone elses unmodified work): https://github.com/paullinuxthemer/Telinkrin-Gradient

 Open image in a new tab and maximize to get a decent view

 A modern and refined re-interpretation of Ambiance for Ubuntu 18.04

 Nautilus and Tweak-tool have a new and modern look.
 And theming is persistent to the smallest detail.
 Combined with the Shell-theme, background, and icon-theme it really looks consistent.

 A variant of Telinkrin: Telinkrin-Gradient wich is the theme using gradient-colors, both available for gnome version <=gnome 3.29, and one for gnome 3.30+.